confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 ARRAY_EXCEPT(array1, array2)
 ```

-Returns an array of all the distinct elements from an array except for those also present in a second array.
-The order of entries in the first array is preserved although any duplicates are removed.
+Returns an array of all the distinct elements from an array, except for those also present in a second array.
+The order of entries in the first array is preserved but duplicates are removed.

 Returns NULL if either input is NULL.